Surathkal: Etymology

-According to legend, the name Surathkal is derived from "shiratakal" meaning "headstone" in Tulu.
-The famous Sadashiva temple on the shores of Arabian Sea (Lakshadweepa Samudra) is said to be built around the linga that a Rakshasa by name Kharasura carried on his head.
+According to legend, the name Surathkal is derived from "shiradakal" meaning "headstone" in both Kannada and Tulu.
+The famous Sadashiva Mahaganapathi temple on the shores of Arabian Sea (Lakshadweepa Samudra) is said to be built around the linga that a Rakshasa by name Kharasura carried on his head.
 Another legend is that when Ravana threw in fit of rage the atma shivalinga, some of the pieces from shivalinga fell at place where Sadashiva temple is situated at present.
 Noted historian Padoor Gururaj Bhat is of opinion the temple might have been constructed around 11 C.E.
 (11 A.D).

 Administration

 Surathkal was once a Grama panchayat, then town panchayat, municipality vide Government notification No.S.O.
-2658 dated 31 December1974 now merged with Mangalore City Corporation.
-Surathkal was once a separate constituency of Karnataka Legislative Assembly.
+2658 dated 31 December 1974 now merged with Mangalore City Corporation.Zonal office of Mangaluru City Corporation was opened on 6 March 2017 at Surathkal (Zone 1) which covers Surathkal (West), Surathkal (East), Katipalla (West), Katipalla-Krishnapura, Katipalla (North), Idya (East), Idya (West), Hosabettu, Kulai, Baikampady, Panambur and Bengre wards of MCC.
+Surathkal was once a separate constituency of Karnataka Legislative Assembly.The Suratkal legislative assembly constituency was part of Udupi (Lok Sabha constituency) till the year 2009.
 Now it has been renamed as Mangalore City North (Vidhan Sabha constituency) after change in its geographical limits and it comes under Dakshina Kannada (Lok Sabha constituency) at present.

-The Suratkal legislative assembly constituency was part of Udupi (Lok Sabha constituency) till the year 2009.
+Surathkal is Hobli under Mangaluru taluk as per Karnataka state Revenue Department.
+It has "Nada Katcheri" near Suratkal market which provides property details and other matters related to Revenue department.
+Surathkal Police station comes under the jurisdiction of Commissioner of Mangaluru city police.

+There is Veterinary Hospital run by Karnataka state government at Suratkal.
+Surathkal has post office operated and maintained by postal department, Government of India, with Postal index number code (Pincode) 575014.

 Education

 Surathkal is home to one of India's premier technical institutes - The National Institute of Technology Karnataka (NITK), formerly known as Karnataka Regional Engineering College (KREC).
 Surathkal also houses Vidyadayanee High School and Govindadasa College run by Hindu Vidyadayanee Sangha, Surathkal.
 Other notable educational institutes include Sri Mahalingeshwara English Medium school, NITK English Medium School, Holy Family School and Anjuman English Medium High School, Mukka.
-The Srinivas Institute of Medical Science and Research Centre is located in Mukka, Surathkal.
+The Srinivas Institute of Medical Science and Research Centre's Hospital is located at Srinivasnagar, Mukka, Surathkal.